writingteacher/who-working/docs/index.md

 Turn your app into a staffing solution

-Who's Working is a cloud service that helps your shift managers find trained part-tiem workers and fill staffing positions.
-It's an ideal tool for quick service operations that experience last minute staff shortages.
+Who's Working is a cloud service that helps your shift managers find trained part-time workers and fill staffing positions.
+It's an ideal tool for quick service operations that experience last minute staff changes.
 The lightweight API provides access to a list of trained part-time workers who might be available on short notice for a restaurant shift.
 The Who's Working API uses REST and returns HTTP response codes and responses encoded in JSON.

 There are two resources.